jasoben/jasonbennett.work/content/pages/about.md

 ### Day job

-I work full-time at the [University of Virginia](https://learningdesign.as.virginia.edu/jason-bennett) doing a mix of learning design design, instructional technology, project management, and software development.
+I work full-time at the [University of Virginia](https://learningdesign.as.virginia.edu/jason-bennett) doing a mix of learning design, instructional technology, project management, and software development.
 I manage two maker spaces as well as two XR labs.
 Our team serves the College of Arts & Sciences, UVA's largest school; I work with a very wide swath of faculty, including STEM, social sciences, humanities, and the arts.

 ### Freelance